bikramadhikari001/toc/README.md

 This will:
 1. Download JSON files from the specified URL
-2. Process the downloaded files in parallel
+2. Process the downloaded files in parallel using memory-efficient methods
 3. Generate three CSV files with the extracted data

+The script now uses progress bars to show the status of file downloads and processing.

 ## Running Tests